spencerkee/dag_todo/README.md

 # TODO

+### 2024-07-31
+I want to have a signal that's tied with my object.
+I want to put it on the object itself, but then if I destroy and recreate it I run into issues.
+Can I just not do that?
+Let me try.

+### 2024-07-29
+Instead of hashing nodes I can use a UUID and have a comma delimiter or something.

+### 2024-07-24
+If I wanted to have a reactive graph, how would I construct it?

+Option 1:
+- Create a reactive graph class, with my own methods for checking if a path exists between two nodes, and my own store of edge attributes etc.
+- Every time it updates, increment the numEdits signal.
+- When numEdits updates, recreate the renderGraph and render it.

+Option 2:
+- Use some off the shelf networkx-esq library.
+- Whenever I update it, increment the numEdits signal.
+- When numEdits updates, recreate the renderGraph and render it.

+Option 3:
+- Create a non-reactive graph class with my own methods.
+- Every time it updates, increment the numEdits signal.
+- When numEdits updates, recreate the renderGraph and render it.

+In option 1 I should probably batch changes like transitive reductions etc. That's a lot of reactivity I'm tracking without any gain.
+Option 3 vs 2.
+Easier to write "path exists" etc. Vis, sigma, ngraph.
+Higher install weight.
+Learning curve.

+Why do I want to do this stuff again?
+Oh because I want to switch off of this layout algorithm and not worry about adding weird attributes.
+I'll just pick rolling my own.

+### Older

 How should I construct this?
 I guess the local store state can include the "data graph".
 Then the list will be a function of the datagraph and the selected source node.
 Should the source node be a part of the localstore?
 I think not.